f1ko/demystifying-cni/README.md

 ![Eighth step](cni-step-8.png)

+Now it is time to incorporate the above steps.
-With that we have to create two files.
+As previously outlined we will have to create two files on the node.

 The first one will be `/etc/cni/net.d/10-demystifying.conf`:
 ```